unicode-org/message-format-wg/spec/registry.md

 Number literals in the MessageFormat 2 syntax use the [format defined for a JSON number](https://www.rfc-editor.org/rfc/rfc8259#section-6).
-The resolved value of an `operand` exactly matches a numeric literal `key` if, when the `operand` is serialized using the format for a JSON number the two strings are equal.
+The resolved value of an `operand` exactly matches a numeric literal `key` if, when the `operand` is serialized using the format for a JSON number, the two strings are equal.

 > [!NOTE]